JashanKishore/simple-counter/README.md

 ### History Log
 Added a history log feature to track counter changes, displayed in a `List`.
 Used `@Published` properties to manage the history log state.

-### Customization and Dark Mode
+### Customisation and Dark Mode
-Implemented settings to allow users to customize the increment value and added dark mode support to provide a better user experience.
+Implemented settings to allow users to customise the increment value and added dark mode support to provide a better user experience.

 ### Alerts and Confirmations
 Added confirmation alerts for reset and clear history actions to prevent accidental data loss.